ledgersmb/LedgerSMB/.github/ISSUE_TEMPLATE/new-release.md

 # Just before release

+* [ ] Change ledgersmb-docker default branch to the new stable release branch (this causes the 'latest' tag in docker to move to the new branch!)
 * [ ] Include the new release on the ledgersmb.org front page
 * [ ] Update the roadmap on ledgersmb.org
 * [ ] Review installation instructions on ledgersmb.org